dell/omnia/docs/source/Roles/Telemetry/SpiralLayout.rst

 Spiral Layout
 =============

 Spiral Layouts are best for viewing the change in a single metric over time.
-The spiral organization of node representation can represent a large number (100s to 1000s) of compute nodes in a compact visual.
+The spiral organization of node representation can represent a large number (100s to 1000s) of cluster nodes in a compact visual.
 Nodes can be ordered on the spiral by rank per metric value or by metric value.
 Hovering over a node will display a heatmap of the node metric value over the dataset time-range.

 |img.png|
 In the above image, the spiral visualization displays compute nodes on a spiral graphing layout.
 This example orders the compute nodes by **Power Consumption** at the time indicated by the time range slider.